 As an academic dean, I support students who live or did live in Alspaugh House.
 I am also the Director of the Health Professions Advising Office, where we work with freshmen, sophomores, juniors, seniors and alumni who are applying to medical, dental, veterinary and other health professions schools.

-My roots are in Ohio.
-I grew up in Cleveland, received a B.S. degree from Heidelberg University in Tiffin Ohio, and spent a year working in viral research at Case Western Reserve University.
-Then I came to Duke and discovered the world of Immunology.
-Kidney transplantation in humans was just achieving success and there was an international effort to identify the genes important in matching.
-I received my PhD in Immunology at Duke studying histocompatibility, and then spent 20 years in research unraveling the polymorphism and function of the HLA genes.
-It turns out they were formidable transplantation antigens, but also inherent participants in immune response.
+I grew up in Cleveland, received a B.S. degree from Heidelberg University in Tiffin Ohio, and worked in viral research at Case Western Reserve University.
+Then I moved to Durham and took a research position in the Department of Microbiology and Immunology.
+Kidney transplantation in humans was just beginning to be successful and there was an international effort to identify the genes important in matching.
+I received my PhD in Immunology at Duke and spent 20 years unraveling the polymorphism and function of the HLA genes.
 Along the way I studied populations, traveled, wrote papers, taught an Introductory Immunology class to graduate and undergraduate students and mentored students in independent studies and prehealth.
 In 2001, I became an Assistant Director of the PreMajor Advising Center and began to work with undergraduates full-time.